dino-/systemd-failmsg/README.md

 ## Development

+The source repository is at <https://github.com/dino-/systemd-failmsg>

 To change the version number of this project, modify the version variable assignment in `install.sh`

 Packaging for deployment is done with the `install.sh` script.
 It will make a directory like `systemd-failmsg-VERSION` which can then be packed as a .tar.gz or used by distro-specific packaging.

+For building a Debian .deb package, use the `util/package.sh` script.

 ## Contact